TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 2/Proverbs 2.4.md

 ---

-If thou seek her as silver, And search for her as for hid treasures:
+If you seek her as silver, and search for her as for hidden treasures: